Nuknov/WP-ReconX/README.md

-**WP-ReconX** is a powerful WordPress reconnaissance extension designed to **enumerate usernames**, **fingerprint plugins**, and **map known vulnerabilities** with associated **CVE reference** all in one clean, automated workflow.
+**WP-ReconX** is a powerful WordPress reconnaissance extension designed to **enumerate usernames**, **fingerprint plugins**, and **map known vulnerabilities** with associated **CVE references** all in one clean, automated workflow.

 Fast.
 Precise.
 Insightful.
 Built for **security researchers, penetration testers, and blue/red teams**.